-A Salutary Article in the Graduate Journal of Food Studies
+Graduate Journal of Food Studies Examines Booze at University

-The other day I came across via Twitter an academic journal called Graduate Journal of Food Studies (GJFS), published digitally by the Graduate Association for Food Studies.
+The Graduate Journal of Food Studies (GJFS) is published digitally by the Graduate Association for Food Studies.
+Its website states:

 The Graduate Association for Food Studies (GAFS) is the official graduate student caucus of the Association for the Study of Food and Society (ASFS).
 GAFS is an interdisciplinary academic community founded in the spring of 2014 with the goals of connecting graduate students interested in food and promoting their exceptional work.
 The Association publishes the digital Graduate Journal of Food Studies and hosts the Future of Food Studies conference for graduate students to present, discuss, and network.
 Our first Conference took place in 2015 at Harvard University.

-The most recent issue of the Journal, its sixth, includes an article by Gretchen Sneegas, a doctoral candidate at University of Georgia.
-You can read it here, entitled: “Dry Campus, My Ass: An Autoethnography of U.S. Academic Drinking Culture”.
+The most recent issue of the Journal includes an article by Gretchen Sneegas, a doctoral candidate at University of Georgia.
+See it here, “Dry Campus, My Ass: An Autoethnography of U.S. Academic Drinking Culture”.

-Sneegas’ article is very good, combining an academic approach with a compelling personal story, her testimony of U.S. grad school’s pervasive alcohol culture.
-Her style reminded me of the lapidary yet impactful tone of Mass Observation, the social research project that operated for about 30 years in Britain from the late 1930s.
+Sneegas’ article is very useful, combining an academic approach with her personal testimony of U.S. grad school’s pervasive alcohol culture.
+Her style reminded me of the telegraphic yet impactful tone of Mass Observation, the social research project in Britain that studied phases of British life for a generation from about 1936.

-In brief, she explains how social events tied to conferences and other off-campus professional activity often involve drinking in some way.
-Whether at a meet-and-greet, after-party of a conference dinner (or after after-party), or post-field trip gathering, alcohol of some kind makes an appearance.
+Sneegas explains how social events at conferences or other off-campus academic or professional gatherings often involve drinking.
+Whether at meet-and-greet, the after-party of a conference dinner, or post-field trip klatch, alcohol makes an appearance.

 The implied pressure to participate is omnipresent.
-She notes that women, often smaller than the average male, may handle the same amount of alcohol differently, with different implications therefore for them.
+She notes that women, often smaller than the average male, can handle the same amount of alcohol differently, with different implications for them, potentially.